ikun521521/ICT171-cloud-server-project/README.md

 - Public IPv4 address
 After collecting this information, the script creates a web page called status.html.
 This page allows users to see the current status of the cloud server from a browser.This part of the project shows that I can use basic Linux commands and Bash scripting to collect server information and display it on a website.

-## Next Steps
-The next step is to improve the project by connecting a domain name to the server using DNS.
-This will make the website easier to access because users will not need to remember the public IP address.After the domain name is working, I will install SSL/TLS using Certbot.
-This will allow the website to use HTTPS, which makes the website more secure.I will also update my documentation with screenshots.
-The screenshots will show the important steps I completed, such as creating the EC2 instance, connecting to the server, installing Nginx, and opening the website in a browser.Finally, I will record the video explainer and prepare the final PDF report for LMS submission.
 ## Screenshots and Evidence
 The `screenshots` folder contains evidence of the cloud server setup, web server configuration, DNS setup, HTTPS configuration, and website accessibility.
 1. `01-ec2-instance-running.png` - Shows the AWS EC2 instance running successfully.